KNagaVivek/dbt-watsonx-presto/README.md

 Transformations defined in dbt are passed to Presto, which executes these SQL queries by translating them into queries specific to the connected systems.
 Presto then creates tables, builds views, or manipulates data as defined by your dbt project.

-This repository is an evolution of the [dbt-presto](https://github.com/dbt-labs/dbt-presto) adapter, specifically designed for seamless compatibility with both [open-source Presto](https://prestodb.io/) and IBM [watsonx.data Presto](https://www.ibm.com/products/watsonx-data) clusters.
+This repository is an evolution of the [dbt-presto](https://github.com/dbt-labs/dbt-presto) adapter, specifically designed for seamless compatibility with both [open-source Presto](https://prestodb.io/) and IBM [watsonx.data Presto](https://www.ibm.com/products/watsonx-data) instances.

 Read the official documentation for using watsonx.data with dbt-watsonx-presto -